Supreme Court set to take up all-or-nothing abortion fight

 Mississippi is one of 12 states ready to act almost immediately if Roe is overturned.
 Those states have enacted so-called abortion trigger laws that would take effect and ban all or nearly all abortions.

 Women in those states wanting abortions could face drives of hundreds of miles to reach the nearest clinic or they might obtain abortion pills by mail.
-Medication abortions now account for 40 percent of abortions.
+Medication abortions now account for 40% of abortions.

 Some legal briefs in the case make clear that the end of Roe is not the ultimate goal of abortion opponents.